ResearchComputing/Documentation/docs/gateways/OnDemand.md

 #### Interactive Applications

 The Interactive Applications menu contains options to launch certain applications that have graphical user interfaces (GUIs), for interactive use on CURC clusters.
-Current supported applications include a remote desktop from the visual cluster (viz), MATLAB, and Jupyter Notebook.
+Current supported applications include a __remote desktop from the visual cluster (viz), MATLAB, and Jupyter Notebook__.

 ##### Remote Desktop (Viz-Core VNC)